urschrei/edit_my_tilde/README.md

 Hi.
 I have a [tilde.club page](http://tilde.club/~urschrei).

 If you'd like to edit its content, send me a pull request – you can put images in the `img` dir.

 Merged requests are automatically pushed to tilde.club using GitHub webhooks and a shonky Heroku webapp I wrote this morning.

+N.B.
+Obviously, this is only available for non-commercial content – if you want to pay someone to host something, talk to [~choire](http://tilde.club/~choire).

 ## TODO
-- make it work for linked js
+- make it work for linked js (css?)